Apu: For meat

 Shary Bobbins & Apu: From nineteen-eighty-four!

 Lots of comedies feature restaurants and other food service venues with breathtakingly bad public health risks.
-Food is sold months even years after its expiration date.
+Food is sold months or even years after its expiration date.
 It's often prepared by an uncouth cook who manages to get a great deal of hair and bodily fluid into whatever he's cooking.
 This is almost always played for laughs.

-or two, but in some cases the food tastes alright despite being coated in bacteria.
+A Lethal Eatery may employ a Lethal Chef or two, but in some cases the food tastes alright despite being coated in bacteria.

-See also Greasy Spoon
+See also Greasy Spoon.

 - Most of the restaurants in Discworld's Ankh-Morkpork are like this, and the narration claims that trying to have public health laws would be like "installing smoke detectors in Hell."